thx2001r/leftill/README.md

 A simple way to track how much money is left until your next paycheck.

 ## Short-term goals:
-* Configuration of planned/recurring income and expenses
+* (DONE) Configuration of planned/recurring income and expenses
-* Parsing of recurrences that occur within a date range (pay period until next paycheck)
+* (DONE) Parsing of recurrences that occur within a date range (pay period until next paycheck)
-* Parsing of overrides to planned income and expenses
+* (DONE) Parsing of overrides to planned income and expenses
 * Figuring out a current cleared balance at a point in time, akin to a "T" account in accounting terms
   * This is based on planned/recurring income and expenses as well as unplanned spending